SOJ occurs when an adjudicator conducting a CDR comes to a different determination

 (SSA) disability program policy and procedures.

-When reviewing the CPD evidence during the CDR, the current adjudicator must be aware of the SOJ concept as a review principle and must not substitute his or her own judgment by attempting to re-adjudicate the case or intentionally
+When reviewing the CPD evidence during the CDR, the current adjudicator must be aware of the SOJ concept as a review principle and must not substitute their own judgment by attempting to re-adjudicate the case or intentionally

-Even though the CPD folder has complete and accurate documentation, the evidence in
+When the CPD folder has complete and accurate documentation, the evidence in the folder

-the folder supports the determination, and the determination complies with SSA policy;
+supports the determination, and the determination complies with SSA policy; but the